MultiSafepay/docs/content/integrations/plugins/magento2/faq/why-is-a-specific-payment-method-not-visible-in-my-checkout.md

 When you enabled a payment method, it should always be visible, even when your API key is incorrect.

-Be sure that when you use the [Rico Neitzel Payment Filter](https://github.com/riconeitzel/PaymentFilter) that you set the payment method as active in that plugin.

 Payment methods may also not be visible in the checkout due to the following:

-When every other gateway filter is activated (not just the one from Rico Neitzel's), another gateway filter outside of MultiSafepay is activated, for example, the one from Rico Neitzel.
+When another gateway filter outside of MultiSafepay is activated, for example, the one from [Rico Neitzel Payment Filter](https://github.com/riconeitzel/PaymentFilter)

-Configuration errors in the Magento 2 backend in the database that prevent changes from being saved, lead to configuration errors in the Magento backend and/or the database, which prevent changes from being saved.
+Configuration errors in the Magento 2 backend and/or in the database that prevent changes from being saved, lead to configuration errors in the Magento backend and/or the database, which prevent changes from being saved.

 The _Enabled in checkout_ is unchecked for the ‘MultiSafepay payment method’.
 For the MultiSafepay payment method, there is an _Enabled in checkout_ configuration option, which does not show the gateway in the checkout if it is set to _Disabled_.